What does the new CAO Points system mean for students

 Leaving Certificate results are now expressed in the following new Leaving Certificate grades:

 25 bonus points will continue to be awarded for Higher Level Mathematics for H6 grades and above.
 For example, if an applicant receives a H6 grade, an additional 25 points will be added to the 46 points already awarded for a H6 grade i.e. Higher Level Mathematics now carries a points score of 71 for this applicant.

 Foundation Level Maths

-Universities do not award points for Foundation Level, the Institutes of Technology are currently considering a conversion for 2017.
+Universities do not award points for Foundation Level, the Institutes of Technology are currently considering a conversion.

 Previously, grades below 40% meant that students got no CAO points for that subject.
 But with the new system, students who get between 30 and 39% on a higher-level paper will be awarded a H7 grade and 37 points.